Alachua County Social Services

 Putnam County Health Department

-Southeastern Integrated Medical, PL
+Southeastern Integrated Medical (SIMEDHealth)

-Southeastern Integrated Medical (SIMED) is a team of physicians, medical professionals and staff members from the North Central Florida community that offers a range of health and patient care services.
+Southeastern Integrated Medical (SIMEDHealth) is a team of physicians, medical professionals and staff members from the North Central Florida community that offers a range of health and patient care services.
 Services and procedures include assistance with finding a physician or clinic, insurance and payment information, and a range of integrated medical services.
 Offers low-cost/no-cost mammograms.

 4343 Newberry Road